-The case below will demonstrate these linkages.
-We should note that financial statements are generally prepared based on the notion that the reporting entity will continue operating for the foreseeable future.
+The case below demonstrates these links.
+Note that financial statements are generally prepared on the basis that the reporting entity will continue operating for the foreseeable future.
 This means that the entity has no intention of liquidating its assets or ending its trade agreements (IASB, 2018).

-The Business Activities and Financial Statements of a Small Business
+Business Activities and Financial Statements of a Small Business